mikewest/anti-exfil/README.md

 We could add more options as well.
 CSP's earlier `navigate-to` proposal distinguished between intermediate redirects and the final, non-redirect response.
 You could imagine adding those kinds of options either to the entire allowlist or individual rules.
 Feedback here as well would be much appreciated.

+### Could we spell this differently? ###

+Of course!
+It could be a dictionary (`allowlist=("a" "b" "c"), report-to=ReportingAPIEndpointGoesHere`)!
+It could be multiple headers!
+It could be a new CSP directive!
+The spelling above seems reasonable to me, but feedback on different approaches is welcome!